 - Watch all of our videos in the PNW

 Before embarking on your adventure, please review the Leave No Trace principles to ensure you leave every place better than you found it, so that others can enjoy these beautiful places for many years to come!

 These seven principles include planning ahead and preparing, hiking and camping on durable surfaces, disposing of waste properly (pack out what you pack in!), understanding campfire rules and always fully extinguishing your fires, respecting wildlife, and being considerate of other visitors.

 This map below shows where all of our Seattle day trip recommendation are located so you can have a good idea of where they are in relation to the city!

 Distance from Seattle: 2.5 hours

-Leavenworth is by far our favorite little town in Washington.
+Leavenworth is by far our favorite little town in Washington and one of the best Seattle day trips.
 Not only is it Bavarian themed (so cool!), but it’s also nestled among the mountains and full of gorgeous scenery.
 We love spending a day here hiking, walking around town, and eating bratwursts.